-For 2017, Magic Mountain's new attraction will be Justice League: Battle for Metropolis 3-D. It's an interactive dark ride the theme park writer Brady MacDonald rates as one of best coming attractions at US theme parks.Continue to 2 of 8 below.
+In 2018, Magic Mountain's newest attraction is Justice League: Battle for Metropolis 3-D. It's an interactive dark ride the theme park writer Brady MacDonald rates as one of best coming attractions at US theme parks.Continue to 2 of 8 below.

 02 of 08